Symmetries of algebras captured by actions of weak Hopf algebras

 However, the local identities could be a sum of nonzero central orthogonal idempotents (i.e., non-primitive), as the next example shows.
-Thus, an $X$-decomposition of an algebra is not unique.
+Thus, an $X$-decomposition of a $\kk$-algebra is not unique.

-\begin{example} The $\{x,y\}$-decomposable vector space $\kk^4$ of Example~\ref{exa:xdecomp1a} is, in fact, a $\{x,y\}$-decomposable algebra when considering component-wise operations.
+\begin{example} The $\{x,y\}$-decomposable vector space $\kk^4$ of Example~\ref{exa:xdecomp1a} is, in fact, a $\{x,y\}$-decomposable $\kk$-algebra when considering component-wise operations.
 Here, the local identities are $1_x=(1,1,0,0)$ and $1_y=(0,0,1,1)$, which are not primitive. \end{example}

-We point out an example of an $X$-decomposable algebra which is used in \cite{CF2009} for their classification of weak Hopf algebra structures derived from $U_q(sl_2)$.
+We point out an example of an $X$-decomposable $\kk$-algebra which is used in \cite{CF2009} for their classification of weak Hopf algebra structures derived from $U_q(sl_2)$.

-\begin{example} Take $q\in\kk^\times$.
+\begin{example} Take $q\in \kk \backslash \{ 0, \pm 1 \}$.
 We follow \cite{CF2009} for the following construction.
 The \emph{weak quantum group $A:=wsl_q2$} is the unital $\kk$-algebra generated by indeterminates $E,F,K,\bar{K}$ subject to the following relations: